 “How much will it cost?” is a popular question we hear in most first conversations.

-Until a developer knows exactly what they are building for you, the best you can expect is general price ranges for custom development.
-Not the kind of answers you should take to the bank.
+Until your app developer knows exactly what they are building for you, the best you can expect is general price ranges for custom app development.

 4. Overlooking the Long-Term Costs of Maintaining a Custom App